thiki-org/kotlin-rest-sample/worklog.md

 ## TODO

 * [ ] include the user detail information of reporter and assignee into the ``issue`` entity response
-  - try to use constructor args to associate reporter
+  - [x] try to use constructor args to associate reporter
+  - [ ] make other mapper methods work.
 * [ ] unit testing for sqlmap